unilaiva/unilaiva-songbook/README.md

 ##### Requirements #####

+These dependencies are included in the Docker image, and need be installed on the host system only if compiling without using the Docker image.

   * LaTeX 2e distribution (TeX Live is recommended) with some fairly standard packages and the binaries `lualatex` and `texlua`
-  * Lilypond installation with the binary `lilypond-book`
+  * Lilypond installation version 2.24.1 or later with the binary `lilypond-book`
   * Fonts 'Noto Sans' and 'Noto Serif', with medium and extrabold weights
   * Locale 'fi_FI.utf8'
   * `bash` (installed by default on most systems)